msarcheng/taskapi/improvements.md

     Create a Helper Class for handling response
     Create a Helper Class that would validate conditions like string length etc.
-    Create a 401 redirection whenever other files are accessed illegally
+    Create a 401 redirection whenever other files are accessed illegally SSL is important to be added - https